-This unit is staffed with on civilian Supervisor and two civilian Clerks.
+This unit is staffed with one civilian Supervisor, six Evidence Technicians, and one Fingerprint/ID Clerk.
 They maintain accurate records of all incoming property and evidence, meticulously storing this evidence.
 Many pieces of evidence may be submitted to the Department of Public Safety or to the Federal Bureau of Investigation for specialized examination that cannot be performed on the local level.

 Crime Scene Investigators are responsible for examining all evidence, including but not limited to vehicles, guns, and documents for latent fingerprints (fingerprints left behind after touching an object) and for comparing known prints to the latent prints in an attempt to identify a suspect.
 The investigator must keep abreast of the latest techniques for the development of latent fingerprints, including chemical formulas, alternate light sources (lasers) and photographic techniques that may enhance the latent fingerprint being developed.
 A fingerprint is the most positive form of identification and is powerful evidence when presented to a jury during a court trial.
 The investigator is also trained to examine evidence for blood, hair, soil, and fibers in an attempt to link a suspect to a crime.